TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 18/John 18.15.md

 ---

-And Simon Peter followed Jesus, and [so did] another disciple.
-Now that disciple was known unto the high priest, and entered in with Jesus into the court of the high priest;
+Simon Peter followed Jesus, as did another disciple.
+Now that disciple was known to the high priest, and entered in with Jesus into the court of the high priest;